josmac69/technical_challenge_l/4_data_architecture/README.md

 ##### User account financial transactions
 History of financial transactions on user account.
 For analytical purposes.
 Data are only appended to the table, no updates or deletes are allowed.
+So no locking is required.
 Table will be indexed by user_id, financial_transaction_id, timestamp and event_type.
 Table will most likely be partitioned by date (timestamp rounded to full date).

 Structure:
 * `financial_transaction_id`: bigint automatically increased (bigserial) unique financial transaction identifier